nsortur/nsortur.github.io/_pages/about.md

 I'm a senior undergraduate student at [Northeastern University](https://www.northeastern.edu) studying Computer Science, with a concentration in Artificial Intelligence and a minor in Mathematics.
 I am currently doing research at [MIT Lincoln Laboratory](https://www.ll.mit.edu/) as a co-op student, and am part of the Geometric Learning Lab advised by [Professor Robin Walters](http://www.robinwalters.com/).
 I have also been involved with the [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/).

-My current research interests involve transparent machine learning in physical systems for inverse design, decision-making, and dynamics modeling.
+My current research interests involve transparent machine learning systems for reinforcement learning, decision-making, robotics, and dynamics modeling.
 I'm looking for graduate programs to first build tools that can scrutinize the robustness of existing models, then use these tools as a platform for more theoretical work in embodied intelligence.

 ## Updates